-7.6 Overtopping hazard
+Overtopping hazard

-Overtopping as a result of both wave overtopping and combined wave overtopping and surge overflow occurred during the life-cycle simulations.
-CSHORE computed overtopping at each time-step.
-These values were used to determine total overtopping per storm using quadrature integration.
-The values were rank ordered, and an empirical distribution computed for each life cycle.
-The mean and standard deviation of total overtopping hazard curves across all life cycles were computed.
-Values for AEPs of 0.02 and 0.04 (50 and 25 yr average recurrence intervals) are listed in Table 19 where the values are volume of water (cubic feet) per linear foot of shoreline.
-Note that these results are all for the case where bedform smoothing was turned off.
+Overtopping as a result of both wave and steady overflow occurred during the life cycle simulations.
+CSHORE computed overtopping at each time step.
+These values were used to determine a total overtopping per storm using quadrature integration.
+The values were rank ordered and an empirical distribution computed for each life cycle.
+A Generalized Pareto distribution was fit to the overtopping data.
+The mean and confidence intervals of the probability distributions across all life cycles were computed.
+Example distributions are plotted in Figure 64 through Figure 67.
+While overtopping for a wide range of AEPs was computed, only the 1% AEP is listed in Table 15 where the values are volume of water (ft3) per linear ft of shoreline for 1% AEP at 50% and 90% confidence limits.